 With a renewed NED grant in 2020 and ongoing core support from Oak Foundation, we have expanded this programme to include our Holistic Security Helpline and a series of online Safety and Resilience Clinics.
 The network of referral partners for our funded support programme now includes over a dozen funders, civil society networks, and protection organisations, including Scholars at Risk and the ACOS Alliance, for example.
 The scale of the demand for our unique support was thrown into stark relief when our annual budget for this year was committed within only four months.

-Today, we prevent and respond to serious attacks on civil society and civic space around the world and work to create the conditions in which they no longer happen.
-Last year, we responded to 127 calls for assistance across 46 countries and trained 350 human rights defenders during 40 security workshops.
-Many of our clients and beneficiaries are high profile and standing up to powerful actors, including governments, corporations, organised crime, and armed groups.
-You will have heard of them and their work, though frequently our support must remain confidential; our safety – and the safety of those that we support – depends on that discretion.
+Today, we prevent and respond to serious attacks on the people and organisations fighting for human rights and environmental justice around the world, and work to create the conditions in which they no longer happen.
+In 2021, we responded to over 300 calls for assistance across 41 countries and trained more than 1,600 human rights defenders during 340 holistic security workshops.
+We support many well-known organisations and high-profile defenders at risk.
+You will know them and their work, though frequently our support must remain confidential; our safety – and the safety of those that we support – depends on that discretion.

 For 10 years, we have stood together with those speaking truth to power.
 And we are just getting started.